anmol247/D-Roll/README.md

 # D-Roll
-A simple dice roll game that give random dice faces when pressed '_Roll_'.
+A simple dice roll game that give random dice faces when pressed _'Roll'_.

 ## Interface
 Dicee-Roll or D-Roll has a single view interface that contains the app itself.